ministryofjustice/itpolicycontent/content/security/instant-messaging-acceptable-use.md

 - think about who might be looking over your shoulder reading the messages
 - think about what people on a video call might see behind you, or hear on a conference call

+## Invitations

+IM tools make it easy to 'invite' people to join your conversations.
+This might be fine for MOJ colleagues, but avoid giving invites to external people.
+Once someone has access to an IM tool, it's hard to know what else they access using the tool.

 ## Securing your instant messaging account